fjames86/nefarious/README.md

 ## 4. Notes

-Nefarious is based on [frpc](https://github.com/fjames86/frpc), the underlying ONCRPC implementation.
+Nefarious is based on [frpc](https://github.com/fjames86/frpc), the underlying ONC-RPC implementation.

 The primary purpose of both projects is to get something simple which works, rather than a high-performance, professional product.
 At best, it should be considered an educational project which could be used to form the basis of something better.
 Please do not expect high performance or a bug-free experience, although it would be nice to have both eventually.

-The NFS lock protocol needs to be implemented.
+The NLM/NSM protocols (for file locking) needs to be implemented.

 ## 5. License